TMJ (Jaw Joint) Pain

-If you experience any of these symptoms please book an appointment with Refresh Dental Spa so that we can create a treatment plan to improve your jaw function.
+If you experience any of these symptoms, please book an appointment with Refresh Dental Spa so we can create a treatment plan to improve your jaw function.

 TMJ Disorder Treatment

-Muscle relaxants usually last approximately 4 months and offer significant improvement when it comes to the comfort of your jaw.
-Most people find that this length of time makes a big difference to the way they feel every day and their quality of life.
+Muscle relaxants usually last about four months and offer significant improvement when it comes to the comfort of your jaw.
+Most people find this length of time makes a big difference in the way they feel every day and their quality of life.

-A bite splint will be worn while you sleep and will be specifically designed to relieve stress put on your TMJ and decrease the frequency with which you grind your teeth.
-They can either cover the middle teeth or the outermost teeth at the back of the mouth.
-The two sides will generally be connected with a metal wire for easy placement and removal.
+A bite splint is worn while you sleep and will be specifically designed to relieve stress put on your TMJ and decrease the frequency with which you grind your teeth.